jina-ai/jina/README.md

 pip install jina
 ```

 To install Jina with extra dependencies, or install on Raspberry Pi [please refer to the documentation](https://docs.jina.ai).
+If you are Windows user, see [this section](https://docs.jina.ai/chapters/install/via-pip.html?highlight=windows#on-windows-and-other-oses).

 ### In a Docker Container